 At the start of the episode "The High Ground", Doctor Crusher uses her Doctor's Orders to demand to stay at the scene of a terrorist bombing to help, in spite of the dangers it presented.
 Naturally, she's quickly kidnapped, setting in motion events that nearly sees the Enterprise destroyed, almost brings the hammer of the Federation down on the planet, causes the deaths of several crewmen as well as the Well-Intentioned Extremist terrorist leader, and does nothing but add to the already unstable political climate of the planet they're on.
 Yay morals?

-In one episode, Sisko and a Vorta enemy share the blame.
+In "The Ship," Sisko and a Vorta enemy share the blame.
 Sisko wants a crashed Dominion ship, and the Vorta wants to rescue an injured Changeling.
 But because both refuse to negotiate or trust each other, this leads to the deaths of the Changeling, the Vorta's Jem'Hadar, and most of Sisko's landing party.

 A Romulan senator also accuses Sisko of essentially causing the entire Dominion War because he mishandled their first few meetings.
 The senator was, of course, rather naive in assuming the Dominion could be negotiated with effectively.
 Of course, Sisko and Garak then used the senator to break the peace between the Dominion and the Romulan Empire.